ASSESSMENTS

 • Phase 1: program administrators determine the eligibility of applicants.
 This includes a review of medical qualifications, postgraduate training and rotations, and the hours of independent practice.
 Applicants will then be deemed eligible or ineligible.

-• Phase 2: eligible applicants who are also chosen to proceed submit evidence of certain requirements, write the Therapeutics Decision-Making Examination, interview and apply for a restricted license through the CPSO.
+• Phase 2: eligible applicants who are also chosen to proceed submit evidence of certain requirements, write the Therapeutics Decision-Making Examination, interview and apply for a restricted certificate through the CPSO.
 Reaching the second phase does not guarantee being selected to enter the program and the clinical field assessment.

 • Phase 3: selected candidates complete a program orientation followed by the 12-week clinical field assessment.
 All candidates will be required to sign a return of service agreement with the Ontario Ministry of Health before they start their clinical field assessment.